 How to Use YouTube SEO to Generate Content Ideas for Your Channel - A Simple 5-Step Guide

-At first glance, YouTube SEO can seem miles away from finding content ideas for your channel.
-After all, Search Engine Optimization on YouTube is about getting your video title right and putting keywords in tags, right?
+At first glance, YouTube SEO doesn’t seem to have much to do with finding content ideas for your channel.
+After all, Search Engine Optimization on YouTube is all about getting your video title right and putting keywords in tags, right?

-Over the years, YouTube’s algorithm has evolved.
+Over the years, YouTube’s algorithm has evolved – a lot.
 Today, it considers a huge number of aspects to decide what to show in response to a user’s search – from video captions to hashtags.

-However, at the algorithm’s core is the quality of your content, and how closely it matches the intent behind a user’s search.
+However, at the algorithm’s core are two basic considerations: One is the quality of your content.
+The other is how closely it matches the intent behind a user’s search.

 If you’re just getting started out with YouTube SEO – or if you need a quick refresher – this guide will take you through the process step by step.